This is the whole point: artisan sourdough bread tutorial

 I have explored several methods, read a bunch of different tutorials, and this is the one that works the absolute best for me.
 The end result is gorgeous, and exactly the reason I started making this bread in the first place.
 I tend to bake twice a week, two loaves each time.
 I give quite a bit away, but we get through a lot of bread in my house these days, and because of the beautiful crust, it keeps marvelously well.
 I usually toast by day three, but it isn’t really necessary until day four.
 I don’t ever buy bread any more, and I get horribly smug at the grocery store when I see someone going through the bread bins and buying a boule for $6 from a local bakery.
 You can make that, I want to whisper in their ear.
 Thankfully I have some self-restraint and content myself with a self-satisfied smile that probably makes me quite unlikeable.
 Worth it.

 This method is (barely) adapted from the fantastic book Josey Baker Bread by a baker in California named, indeed, Josey Baker (I know).
 If you want to get serious about your bread-making, I’d recommend picking it up, at least on loan from the library, because he walks you through a marvelous set of tutorials particularly around artisan hearth loaves, and it helps you focus in on the different steps in turn.
-I find his tone to be a little grating, kind of California baker bro, but because the recipes and techniques are so fantastic, I can’t complain and even kind of like it.
+I find his tone to be a little California baker bro, but because the recipes and techniques are so fantastic, I kind of like it.
 He also includes an absolutely killer seasonal fruit crumble recipe among the other baked goods at the back.
 It’s the best crumble I’ve ever made.
 AND his brown butter chocolate chip cookies are bonkers delicious.

 Because I always make two loaves at a time, this is the method for two loaves at a time.
 Sourdough bread takes time.
 It doesn’t take a whole lot of hands-on time, but it takes a lot of hours and a lot of patience, so I figure why bother making just one loaf.
 For the schedule that works for me, most of the work happens on Day 2.
 Day 1 is just a few minutes, and Day 3 is just baking.
 Here’s a pretty typical schedule: